xach/zacl/README.md

 ## Limitations

-**Only works on Clozure CL**.
-This is because of time constraints.
-Clozure CL's multiprocess API is the same as Allegro's, so it was trivial to support immediately.
-There is a tiny bit of simple-streams support that also relies directly on Clozure stream functionality, but creating a portability layer that matches the Clozure/Allegro multiprocess API would help ZACL work on many more Lisps.
+**Only works on Clozure CL and SBCL**.
+Support for other implementations will be added if there is sufficient demand.
+I don't use other CL implementations with ZACL currently.

 **Does not support CGI**.
-Another victim of time constraints.
+A victim of time constraints.
 I do not need CGI.
 CGI functionality requires non-trivial support for managing subprocesses, and I am not sure if e.g. UIOP's subprocess management API is sufficient.